We sort your Self Assessment for you. £169, all in.

 • Property expenses: £2,000

 Before these changes, mortgage interest was a completely claimable expense: your taxable rental profit was rental income minus mortgage interest and expenses.
-Starting with 2017 and until 2020, the amount claimable went down every year, and now it’s zero:
+Between 2017 and until 2020, the amount claimable depleted every year until it reached zero.

 Before 2017After 2020